 We use them once, dispose of and forget about them.
 But they’ll be causing damage long after we’ve gone,

-One million every minute, of every hour, of every day, of every year: right now that’s how many single-use plastic bottles are sold around the world, usually containing just water or soft drinks.
+One million every minute, of every hour, of every day, of every year: right now that’s how many single-use plastic bottles are sold around the world, usually containing just water in cans or cartons or soft drinks.
 Don’t bother trying to work it out, it comes to just over half a trillion a year, and if we don’t change our ways, the number will, according to Greenpeace, quadruple by 2050.

 Undoubtedly this is great news for the manufacturers, as well as the oil and petrochemical companies that sell the raw materials used to make plastic bottles.
 For the planet, though – especially its oceans – the outlook is dire to the point that, by that aforementioned year, scientists are claiming that the amount of plastic waste in our seas will outweigh fish.

 How do plastic water bottles end up in the sea?
 Apart from being tossed overboard by absent- minded mariners and passengers, or being left on the beach by visitors who should take their rubbish home with them, they end up blowing away from landfill, entering streams that become rivers.
 And those rivers head for the ocean, with untold numbers of plastic bottles and other detritus bobbing along to their new oceanic homes.

 They do not degrade, or break down.
 They become brittle, eventually break into smaller pieces and become magnets for other pollutants before being mistakenly eaten by marine life, thus entering the food chain.
 In August last year, Britain’s Plymouth University reported that plastic was discovered inside a third of the fish caught in the United Kingdom – including shellfish, cod and haddock.